LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

-# How to build Eikon Messenger Interactive ChatBot with Python Machine Learning and Messenger Bot API | Refinitiv
+# How to build Refinitiv Messenger Interactive ChatBot with Python Machine Learning and Messenger Bot API | Refinitiv

 ## Introduction

 Nowadays, Chatbots are extremely helpful for business organizations and also customers.
 The majority of people prefer to talk directly from a chatbox instead of calling a Helpdesks.
 Some of the more advanced chatbots are powered by AI, helping them to solve problems, send personalized messages, and improve their interactions over time.
 It is a quick way to get their problems solved, so chatbots have a bright future in organizations.
 You can build a chatbot on top of the existing platforms and API.
 It does not look hard to study the background concepts and try to make it yourself.

-Refinitiv also provides a new [Messenger Bot API](https://developers.refinitiv.com/messenger-api/messenger-bot-api), which provides a set of available API calls to build automated workflows or bots for Eikon Messenger.
-The Bot API allows your applications to connect with and pass information into Eikon's Messenger service programmatically and also build interactive chatbots.
+Refinitiv also provides a new [Messenger Bot API](https://developers.refinitiv.com/messenger-api/messenger-bot-api), which provides a set of available API calls to build automated workflows or bots for Refinitiv messenger or Eikon Messenger.
+The Bot API allows your applications to connect with and pass information into Refinitiv's Messenger service programmatically and also build interactive chatbots.
 The Bot API includes a REST API and also provides a WebSocket to listen to events and to allow a bot to respond.
 All request and response bodies are encoded in JSON.

 Today we are going to build our interactive Chatbot using Python with the [Messenger Bot API](https://developers.refinitiv.com/messenger-api/messenger-bot-api).
 We will implement a chatbot from scratch that will be able to understand what the user is talking about and give an appropriate response like below sample conversation.